3mdeb/96boards-docs-wiki/Reference-Platform-OpenEmbedded.md

 At the end of the build, your build artifacts will be found in `tmp-eglibc/deploy/images/$MACHINE`.

-# Proprietary firmware blob

-Some BSPs might require the user to read and accept a EULA (such as Qualcomm based development boards).
-When you select a MACHINE that has such a requirement, the EULA will be presented when running the `setup-environment` script.
-The EULA is typically required to access the proprietary firmware, such as the GPU firmware , WLAN, ...

-If you accepted the EULA, when building an image all proprietary firmware (or content) are installed automatically in the image, either in `/lib/firmware` or wherever it is appropriate, and a copy of the EULA is also installed in the image.

-If you did not accept the EULA, the firmware are not downloaded, and not installed into the image.
-Of course some features will not work properly.

 # Build a simple X11 image

 To build an X11 image: